PresidentWarfield/SpiCall_Artemide_Exodus/README.md

 The contents included into this repository have been released into the public domain since the original working application has been deliberately made public without restrictions (as a method of mass infection) through app stores.

 ## General Consideration
-The code is a potpourri of already known instruction sets, but has exposed both the producer and the victim to very high privacy risks.
+The code is a potpourri of already known instruction sets, but **has exposed both the producer and the victim to very high privacy risks**.

 ## Peculiarity
 The MQTT protocol to manage the C2C operations